Top 5 Secrets Why Europe Developed Faster

 Why Europe developed faster?

-Europe wasn’t always the advanced powerhouse we know of today, and its golden age in China was far ahead of the water in Europe until the 16th century.
+Europe wasn’t always the advanced powerhouse we know today, and its golden age in China was far ahead of the water in Europe until the 16th century.
 At that point, China was also wealthier than Europe.
 The Islamic civilizations in the Age of Islam created many groundbreaking concepts about everything.

 It seemed impossible that the Europeans would catch up independently at that time.
 For a long time, the Chinese ships were the best, and they used to explore places around the Indian Ocean and trade with them.
 In the early 1400s, China was destroyed.
 Europe as a competing colonizer.